Coworking Statistics You Need to Know in 2020

 There are more and more shared office space companies in the world.
 It’s becoming a major industry that’s attracting the big players in the corporate world.

-4. There are more than 3 million coworkers globally in 2019.
+4. There were more than 3 million coworkers globally in 2019.

 According to the GCUC global coworking report, there are currently 3.1 million coworkers in the world and the number is forecasted to nearly double by 2022.
 The largest growth is expected in the Asia-Pacific region.